openblockchains/awesome-blockchains/README.md

-# awesome-blockchain
+# Awesome Blockchains

 A collection of awesome blockchains - open distributed databases w/ crypto hashes incl. git ;-).
-Blockchains are the new tulips :tulip::tulip::tulip:
+Blockchains are the new tulips :tulip::tulip::tulip:.